butchwarns/ncurses_Cellular_Automaton/README.md

   1. `git clone` the repository
   2. Run `build.sh` to compile the program

  Make sure ncurses is installed on your system.
-Don't forget to get the development files :)
+Don't forget to get the development files on Linux :)
- (E.g. Fedora users need `ncurses-devel`)
+ Should be something along the lines of `ncurses-devel`.

  **Windows:**